Engee documentation

 cd /user/start/examples/integrated_languages/calling_c_code gcc -c -fPIC say_y.c -o say_y.o gcc say_y.o -shared -o say_y.so

-Below is a screenshot of the execution of this action.
+Below is a screenshot of this action.

 image.png